3rd to 7th Cervical Vertebrae

 Pig

-• The cervical vertebra are short and wide.
+• The cervical vertebrae are short and wide in pigs.

 • The ventral spinous process is absent.